 Beginradge History, Family Crest & Coats of Arms

 The name Beginradge was first used in the ancient Scottish kingdom of Dalriada.
 It indicates that the first bearer lived in the places named Brackenrig, in Lanarkshire and Ayrshire.
 This place name comes from the Northern Old English words, bracken and rigg (ridge).
-Beginradge is a local, or habitation name, which comes from the names of places where the family once lived or held land.
+So, Beginradge literally means "dweller by the bracken-covered bridge."
+Bracken is a large fern which typically grows in moorland and is found on all continents except Antarctica and in all environments except deserts.

 Early Origins of the Beginradge family